ogs22/cookbook/glossary/altitude.md

-In mathematics, altitude can mean three different things:
+In mathematics, altitude can mean several different things:

 The height of an object above the ground, or above some reference height;